ouvroir/display/communications/DH24/index.md

 ## The Display Application

-- Graphical user interface for art historians
+- A GUI for art historians to populate the ontology
 - gathering historical information and formulating hypotheses
 - generating 3D and simplified visualisation rendering